elibroftw/modern-desktop-app-template/SAMPLE_README.md

 - Add `"devtools"` to Tauri features in `Cargo.toml` to get devtools in a production build
 - If a cookie is not being set from cross-site, add `SameSite: 'lax'` when setting cookies
 - Use `cd src-tauri && cargo clean` to fix abnormal bugs or issues
-- Windows VSCode `yarn` package installation issues: **close** not reload all VS Code windows and retry
+- Windows VSCode `pnpm install` dependency installation issues: **close** not reload all VS Code windows and retry
 - Use `npx --yes npm-check-updates` to check which packages to upgrade, check their changelogs, and then perform updates